Canso Credit Trust Stock Z Score

 Auto-correlation

-Canso Credit Trust has good reverse predictability.
-Overlapping area represents the amount of predictability between Canso Credit time series from 5th of November 2025 to 20th of December 2025 and 20th of December 2025 to 3rd of February 2026.
+Canso Credit Trust has poor predictability.
+Overlapping area represents the amount of predictability between Canso Credit time series from 4th of December 2025 to 18th of January 2026 and 18th of January 2026 to 4th of March 2026.
 The more autocorrelation exist between current time interval and its lagged values, the more accurately you can make projection about the future pattern of Canso Credit Trust price movement.
-The serial correlation of -0.55 indicates that about 55.0% of current Canso Credit price fluctuation can be explain by its past prices.
+The serial correlation of 0.27 indicates that nearly 27.0% of current Canso Credit price fluctuation can be explain by its past prices.

 To calculate a Z-Score, one would need to know a company's current working capital, its total assets and liabilities, and the amount of its latest earnings as well as earnings before interest and tax.
 Z-Scores can be used to compare the odds of bankruptcy of companies in a similar line of business or firms operating in the same industry.
 Companies with Z-Scores above 3.1 are generally considered to be stable and healthy with a low probability of bankruptcy.
 Scores that fall between 1.8 and 3.1 lie in a so-called 'grey area,' with scores of less than 1 indicating the highest probability of distress.
 Z Score is a used widely measure by financial auditors, accountants, money managers, loan processors, wealth advisers, and day traders.
 In the last 25 years, many financial models that utilize z-scores proved it to be successful as a predictor of corporate bankruptcy.